Forex crisis: Zim comes full circle - NewsDay Zimbabwe

 Days later, after loud objections from other players in the industry, the central bank and the Zimbabwe Energy Regulatory Authority have said that those companies seeking licences to import and sell fuel in foreign currency must demonstrate that the funds with which they plan to use to import the fuel are “legitimate”.

-The RBZ also said it “will be fairly sparing with forex licences looking at the geographical spread of forex stations”.
+The ZERA also said it “will be fairly sparing with forex licences looking at the geographical spread of forex stations”.

 No effort has been made to explain how Zuva, a company associated with the ruling Zanu PF party bigwigs, was allowed to operate eight foreign currency service stations.